Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Plaque descriptions can be changed, but land issues are almost always costly, lengthy, and sometimes, impossible to remedy.

 In the West, land ownership changes at the stroke of a pen.
-In Nevada, particularly, the fine line between what is public and what is private land can sometimes be left in smoke.
+In Nevada, particularly, the fine line between what is public and what is private land can sometimes be left in up in the air.
 Unfortunately, many private landowners are not too keen to share.
-While anything can happen out there (and it often does!), dozens of markers have been purposely removed or vandalized.
+While anything can happen out there, dozens of markers have been purposely removed or vandalized.

 Intentional removal occurs when somebody purposely vandalizes the plaque, or in the most extreme of cases, completely removes the marker because they are unhappy with the marker's content or location.

-Some rural landowners don't like the idea of people stopping to read the marker because the SHPO had placed the marker along their fence line or next to their driveway.
-Other times, a marker's initial location was public, but along the way, fell under private land ownership prompting the removal of the marker.
+Many rural landowners don't like the idea of people stopping to read the marker simply because the SHPO had placed the marker along their fence line or next to their driveway.
+(Horrifying examples of these are Markers 73, 105, and 212) Other times, a marker's initial location was public, but somehow fell under private land ownership along the way prompting the removal of the marker.

 Simply put, not enough thought or proper land research went into the marker's initial placement.

-Well, having conquered all 274 in the system, we've been taken to school with this.
+Having conquered all 274 in the system, we've learned enough in our campaign to fill a book (which I've written by the way)!
 In most scenarios, it seems like not enough thought or proper land research went into the marker's initial placement.
 Doing so would've at least put the Office in a better position, and most importantly, from financial loss ($1,100-2,500 per marker!)

 Of course, we can't stop throwbacks from being throwbacks.
-If somebody well-intended enough wants to destroy a historic marker, there's not much we can do except catch them in the act.
-However, we can prevent this as much as possible beforehand with the questions above, right?
+There's not much we can do about a well-intended somebody who wants to destroy an historic marker for some reason.
+However, we can prevent this as much as possible beforehand with the questions above.

 Let's look at some examples.